Manuel Lezama Leguizamón Sagarminaga: Mellista and senador (1910s and 1920s)

 From 1913, Lezama was president of Junta Legitimista de Vizcaya, the provincial Carlist executive.
 The same year, together with his brother Luis and both families, he travelled to Paris to pay homage to the new Carlist king, Don Jaime.
 His understanding of the leadership role was rather traditional; Lezama presided over local feasts like Velada Jaimista in Durango, attended banquets to honor party leaders, e.g. in 1914 to hail the Vascongadas jefe Tirso de Olazabal, and entertained Carlist royals when visiting Biscay, e.g. in 1917 hosting princesses Fabiola and Nieves in Bilbao.
 He was not engaged beyond his native province and is not listed in historiographic works dealing with general Carlist policy in Spain in the early 20th century.

 At least since the early 1900s Lezama remained on friendly terms with de Mella.
-Throughout the 1910s a few times he hosted the theorist in Bilbao; in some cases these visits produced security concerns on part of the administration, and Civil Guard was deployed to prevent any unrest.
+Throughout the 1910s a few times he hosted the theorist in Bilbao; in some cases these visits produced security concerns on the part of the administration, and Civil Guard was deployed to prevent any unrest.
 In 1916, Lezama drove de Mella from Biscay to Asturias; both were to attend the Battle of Covadonga anniversary.
 When in the mid-1910s the movement was increasingly paralyzed by the conflict between de Mella and Don Jaime, the Lezamas sided with the former due to their personal relationship and because they have been always inclined towards broader political alliances promoted by de Mella.
 The conflict erupted in 1919, when following a showdown of January–February, the Mellistas decided to secede and form their own organization.
 The Lezamas joined the rebels, known as the Mellistas.
 In Biscay, the dissenters were led by José Joaquín Ampuero and Ignacio Gardeazábal; Lezama joined the provincial Mellista executive.

 In 1920 Lezama co-founded an alliance named Liga Monárquica, which was supposed to field its candidates during the campaign to the Senate.
 Initially it was de Mella himself listed but for unknown reasons he withdrew and was replaced with Lezama.
 In 1921 all monarchical candidates were comfortably elected.
-Little is known of Lezama's activity in the upper chamber of the parliament; the senate record does not contain any trace of his labors.
+Little is known of Lezama's activity in the upper chamber of the parliament; the Senate record does not contain any trace of his labors.
 Lezama's term was very brief because the legislature was soon dissolved.
 During the following campaign of 1923, the Liga Monárquica alliance was renewed and in Biscay, it again won; apart from Lezama, it included a Conservative and a Romanonista candidates, though Lezama was the most-voted one.
 His second term was even shorter; the Primo de Rivera coup caused the dissolution of the Cortes.
 In 1924, the Lezama brothers co-signed a manifesto that pledged support to the dictator, though they declared no Traditionalist could accept the 1876 constitution as basis for further action, they nevertheless recommended entering Unión Patriótica.